rmosolgo/graphql-ruby/guides/authorization/pundit_integration.md

 For each object returned by GraphQL, the integration matches it to a policy and method.

 The policy is found using [`Pundit.policy!`](https://www.rubydoc.info/gems/pundit/Pundit%2Epolicy!), which looks up a policy using the object's class name.
+(This can be customized, see below.)

 Then, GraphQL will call a method on the policy to see whether the object is permitted or not.
 This method is assigned in the object class, for example: